 @jerry@thomasfuchs I predicted a few years back that if the COVID vaccines were as successful as they seemed the would be, that people would dismiss them as unnecessary—see, everything worked out!
 Just like Y2K.
 (I believe I have seen that take multiple times.)

 Glenn researches and writes about the history of printing, focused particularly on newspaper comics and printing molds.
-Pre-order his book How Comics Were Made.
+Order his book How Comics Were Made.
 He’s a long-time technology journalist, who contributes regularly to Macworld and TidBITS and writes books in the Take Control Books series.
 A former Amazon employee (1996–97) who used to eat burritos with Bezos, Glenn is more interestingly a two-time Jeopardy! winner.